centminmod/centminmod/datamanagement/centmin.sh-menu-21.readme.md

    - Remote (destination) backup directory.
    - Path to the SSH private key.

 After entering the required information, you'll be asked to confirm the details before proceeding with the migration process.
+If you choose MariaBackup (option 1), the restore process will be same as [Submenu Option 4: Backup Nginx Vhosts Data + MariaBackup MySQL Backups](#submenu-option-4-backup-nginx-vhosts-data--mariabackup-mysql-backups) after you have transferred the backup to the new Centmin Mod installed server running EL8+ or higher OS.

 #### Submenu Option 3 Command Line: